ultimatedeath11/csc-200/GeoQuiz/ASSIGNMENT5.md

 ## Due October 5th, 2018
 ###Goals
 [ ] Make at least 10 Questions
 [ ] Implament a score system
-	[ ] make sure it is saved on pause & on stopped
+	[x]xmake sure it is saved on pause & on stopped
 	[ ] do not allow multiple answers to be submitted
 [ ] after last question, disable the T/F buttons